protontypes/open-sustainable-technology/README.md

 - [Drought Indices Map](https://github.com/imartinezl/drought-map) - This project attempts to find an accesible and friendly way to visualize data of drought indices in Spain from 1961 until 2017.
 - [ml_drought](https://github.com/esowc/ml_drought) - A Machine Learning Pipeline to Predict Vegetation Health.
 - [droughtwatch](https://github.com/wandb/droughtwatch) - leverages deep learning and computer vision for drought resilience, using satellite images and human expert labels to detect drought conditions in Northern Kenya.

-## Datasets of Ecosystems
-- [GHCN](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn) is an observations database from meteorologic stations around the globe.
-Daily and monthly resolution data are available with the longest records up to 175 years.
-- [CRU TS](https://crudata.uea.ac.uk/cru/data/hrg/) is the gridded archive of the Climatic Research Unit (University of East Anglia) and NCAS.
-The dataset was derived by the interpolation of monthly climate observations from extensive networks of weather stations.
-- [E-OBS](https://www.ecad.eu/download/ensembles/download.php) is the detailed gridded observations data archive for the whole Europe
-- [ECMWF Reanalyses](https://www.ecmwf.int/en/forecasts/datasets/browse-reanalysis-datasets) is a collection of reanalysis datasets produced the European Centre for Medium-Range Weather Forecasts (ERA family).
-- [NOAA PSL Reanalyses](https://psl.noaa.gov/data/gridded/reanalysis/index.html) is a public reanalysis collection of the NOAA Physical Sciences Laboratory (NCEP, NARR, 20th Century Reanalysis)
-- [MERRA- 2 Reanalysis](https://disc.sci.gsfc.nasa.gov/datasets?keywords=%22MERRA-2%22) is produced by NASA Global Modeling and Assimilation Office (GMAO).
-Apart of the surface observations assimilates space-based ones as well.
-- [CMIP6 Datasets](https://pcmdi.github.io/CMIP6/) provides an access to the outputs of the current phase 6 of the Coupled Model Intercomparison Project (CMIP).
-CMIP6 global climate models give a base to (almost) all we may know for the climate of the future.

 ## Circular Economy and Waste
 - [ONEARMY](https://github.com/ONEARMY/community-platform) - A series of tools for the Precious Plastic community to collaborate around the world and tackle plastic waste.